 The majority of the site lies in Flood Zones 2 and 3, both now and with the addition of climate change.
-A significant majority of Flood Zone 3 is shown on Environment Agency modelling to actually be Flood Zone 3b Functional Floodplain, with an annual probability of flooding of 5% (1 in 20) and classed as 'land where water needs to flow and be stored in times of flood'.
+The Environment agency advise that a significant majority of Flood Zone 3 is within Flood Zone 3b Functional Floodplain, with an annual probability of flooding of 5% (1 in 20) and classed as 'land where water needs to flow and be stored in times of flood'.
 Residential and commercial development, classed as 'more vulnerable' and 'less vulnerable' development respectively, is not permitted in Flood Zone 3b.
 The developable area will be informed by level 2 SFRA.

 As with all development in Flood Zones, the more vulnerable development, and ideally the less vulnerable development too, will need to be designed with floor levels raised 0.3m above the flood levels for the future 1% (1 in 100) annual probability flood event with 35% and ideally 65% allowances for climate change.
 Refuge will also need to be provided above the 0.1% (1 in 1000) annual probability 25% climate change flood levels.
 Compensatory flood storage will also need to be provided for any built development or land raising within the 1% (1 in 100) annual probability flood outline with 35% climate change to ensure no increase in flood risk elsewhere.
 This will require lowering of higher land in Flood Zone 1 to provide the compensatory flood storage.

 It is noted that extant outline permission 12/00875/O on the site met these requirements, although climate change allowances have since changed so the required floor levels may be different.

 A significant proportion of the site falling within Norwich is allocated in the adopted 'Site allocations and site-specific policies' plan and the major part of it also benefits from outline permission for residential led mixed-use development, although this has not yet been progressed.
 This is a cross boundary allocation as part of this site also falls within South Norfolk jurisdiction (this is a single policy covering the cross-boundary site).
-As an existing allocation this site is included in the housing commitment figure and has been considered in the calculation of the housing requirement